rafer/enumerated_type/README.md

 end
 ```

 At first pass this seems fine.
 Any code that needs to act based on a job's status has to have magic symbols (i.e. `job.status == :success`), but maybe that's ok for a little while.
-Later, though, we might want to add a little logic to the `Job`'s status, something like:
+Later, though, we might want to add a little logic around the `Job`'s status, something like:

 ```ruby
 # In a job notifier class or something